micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 # Request retries?
 # Rate limits?

-## Isn't the cloud infinite?
+## Isn't the cloud as infinite as your wallet?

-AWS has rate limits on their APIs (sensible!)

 ---